State subcommittee delays vote on creating Dunwoody EMS zone

 A state subcommittee charged with evaluating DeKalb County’s emergency response system postponed Oct.
 4 making any recommendation on establishing a new EMS zone in Dunwoody until after the first of the year.
 The postponement allows the county to continue to address concerns raised by city officials, including slow ambulance response times as well as the contract between the county and a private ambulance service provider.

-The subcommittee members did agree, however, that DeKalb County EMS has serious issues that need to be resolved and ordered two additional ambulances be stationed in Dunwoody as soon as possible to ensure quick response times in the city.
+The subcommittee members did agree, however, that DeKalb County EMS has serious issues that need to be resolved and ordered two additional ambulances be stationed in Dunwoody as soon as possible to try to ensure quicker response times in the city.
 Doing so puts the number of ambulances stationed in the city at three.

 “There is a problem in DeKalb,” said Clayton Deputy Fire Chief Richard Elliott, chair of the subcommittee.